 In recent years, the number of cyclist accidents involving another vehicle have declined.
-While that’s great news, there are still an alarming number of accidents that could be avoided.
+While that’s great news, there are still an alarming number of accidents causing serious personal injury that could be avoided.
 Check out these five tips to help you avoid serious bike accidents and minimize your risks on the road.

 1. Watch Out for Cars